-This conference will be conducted with simultaneous translation between English and Japanese
+This conference was conducted with simultaneous translation between English and Japanese

 The Smart Maritime Network (SMN) Conference in Tokyo will provide a platform to promote the benefits of enhanced integration and data sharing among stakeholders within the maritime and transport logistics sectors; informing and educating on technological developments and innovations, while providing wider opportunities for relationship building, business development and knowledge sharing.